Grab the Metering Modes Guide

 Have you ever looked at an incredible sunset silhouette photo and wondered how to take one yourself?

-The secret to getting a crisp, beautiful silhouette photo involves a lot more than simply exposing for your sky.
-How and where you choose to place your subjects will go a long way in helping you take a shot that stands out and looks fantastic!
+The secret to getting crisp, beautiful silhouette images involves a lot more than simply exposing for your sky.
+How and where you choose to place your subjects, or how little or bright your light is, will go a long way in helping you take a shot that stands out and looks fantastic!

-You can shoot a silhouette photo with any camera or lens, as long as you can switch into manual mode.
+You can shoot sunset silhouette photos with any digital camera or lens, as long as you can switch from auto into manual mode.

 Unlike most other genres, you will focus on the subject, but you’ll expose for the back light.
 In auto, your camera will try to expose for the overall ambient light and you’ll probably end up with a lighter image than you wanted.